AnnieDavies/Supplement_Davies_Coolen_Galla_2021/CppCodes_RK_AB_analysis/README.md

 ## Average_Split.cpp

 A simple C++ code that reads in the vectors of prediction error for each model (fixed base time and fixed prediction window) at each iteration and averages over the iterations.

+We get NA for JM models when base time t = prediction time u (i.e. the first iteration of the fixed base time analysis).
+The code treats this as zero (all other models have PE=0 at this point).
+The code prints a warning when a value is NA so we can check that this doesn't occur anywhere else.